bcgov/mobile-developer-guide/docs/apple_app_signing.md

 ### Update a provisioning profile
 The Apple Developer Program's certificate is renewed each year.
 The Developer Experience Team will generate a new certificate and install it into GitHub's organizational secrets for app's using a [CI/CD build](#cicd-build).

 If your app uses a CI/CD build, you will need to update your app's provisioning profile with the new certificate.
-The App Manager role is needed to do the update.
+You will need the "Access to Certificates, Identifiers & Profile" permission in App Store Connect to do the update.

 Follow these steps to update your provisioning profile and install it into your GitHub repo's secrets: